formly-js/angular-formly-templates-lumx/README.md

 ```

 ## Demo
-Run the demo locally or on the [site](https://formly-lumx.herokuapp.com/ "Angular-Formly-Lumx Demo").
+Run the demo locally or view it on the [site](https://formly-lumx.herokuapp.com/ "Angular-Formly-Lumx Demo").
 - Install (eg. with Bower). `bower install`
 - Go into the demo directory `cd demo`
 - Download packages `bower install && npm install`